linkonsat/Knight_Travails/README.md

 3. Board will display a knight on the side of the board

 4. Proceed to follow instructions in the terminal.
 Enjoy using Knights Travails :).

+### Learning outcomes

+1. How to utilize algorithims to solve problems working with multiple files
+2. Using problem solving to sove a complex problem
+3. Utilizing a graph to find the path among many multiple possible paths

+### Learning difficulties

+1. How to utilize algorithims for solving problems.
+2. Incorporating data structures in an effecient manner.